argo-marketplace/Project-Template/README.md

 *Copy this spec to start a new argo-marketplace project*

 # Roles
-- SEEKERS: Usually a public institution that is seeking tech talent to address a need or solve a problem.
+- `SEEKERS`: Usually a public institution that is seeking tech talent to address a need or solve a problem.
-- SOLVERS: Public Technologists who mostly agree with a [Manifesto for public technology](civichall.org/civicist/manifesto-for-public-technology/)
+- `SOLVERS`: Technologists who mostly agree with a [Manifesto for public technology](civichall.org/civicist/manifesto-for-public-technology/).
-- ARGO: A non-profit organization that shepherds the ARGO marketplace.
+- `ARGO`: A non-profit organization that shepherds the ARGO marketplace.
 Contact argo@argolabs.org if questions.
 ---
 # Define Purpose